Knights879/Tutoring/README.md

 > Styling is for making our code more readable to humans.
 That human can be anyone who might look at your code, including you!

 It is very important to remember this when programming.
 Just because something *can* be done a certain way, doesn't mean that you should do it that way.
-This code snippet from my Data Diagrams program can help illustrate what I mean:
+This code snippet from an earlier version of my [Data Diagrams](https://github.com/Knights879/DataDiagrams) program can help illustrate what I mean:

 ```c
 while (i < MAX_NUM_CUSTOM_STRUCT_NAMES && names[i] != NULL)